DMVis/DMVis/documentation/components/Bar.md

 - Type: `number`
 - Default: `0`

-The border radius of the bar in pixels.
+The border-radius of the bar in pixels.
 Use this to have rounded corners.

 ### showsNegativeLength